Melksham, Calne & Chippenham (MCC) Branch - incorporating Foxham & Lyneham Branch (click on photographs to enlarge)

 Meetings are held on the 1st Tuesday of each month at the Rachel Fowler Centre, Melksham, SN12 6EX.
 Start time 7:45pm and all are welcome.

-Work parties are currently at Pewsham Locks, A4, Queenfield and Seven Locks.
+Work parties are currently held at Pewsham Locks, A4 North and Queenfield Farm.
 They are held on the second Saturday and last Sunday of each month and we also run midweek work parties Tuesday to Thursday at the same site.
 See the MCC News page for details of what we are currently working on.
 Please call Ray Canter on 07717 536883 or write to Dave Maloney at firstname.lastname@example.org for more details or if you are intrested in helping out..

 Working with 'Help for Heroes'